ordinary-joe/gonzo-pics/src/pages/posts/2018-01-15-photography.md

 ---
 title: What Is Photography and What It Means To Me
-subtitle: A intresting tale about Photography and me
+subtitle: A interesting tale about Photography and me
 date: '2018-01-15'
 thumb_img_path: images/8.jpg
 content_img_path: images/8.jpg